OpenLightingProject/ja-rule/tests/doxygen/bootloader.md

 @section bootloader_procedure Update Procedure

-Generally the update procedure follows:
+Generally the update procedure is:
 - Download or create a new firmware image.
 - Activate the bootloader mode on the device.
 - Perform the update.